What are some of the more common questions pertaining to Symantec Endpoint Protection (SEP) for Mac?

-A. For minor updates to Mac OS X, such as 10.12 to 10.12.2, the Symantec Endpoint Protection client can remain in place.
+For minor updates to Mac OS X, such as 10.14.4 to 10.14.5, the Symantec Endpoint Protection client can remain in place.

 Although Symantec does not officially support Mac OS X Server, there are only minor differences between Mac OS X and Mac OS X Server; Symantec Endpoint Protection for Mac will function and scan for threats as expected.
 For guidance on best practices, please see Recommendations for installing Symantec Endpoint Protection for Macintosh on Mac OS X Server.

 Installing the Symantec Endpoint Protection client for Mac covers both managed and unmanaged installations.
 Push deployment from the Symantec Endpoint Protection Manager (using the Client Deployment Wizard) is supported as of Symantec Endpoint Protection 12.1.5.

 Endpoint Protection client for Mac versions earlier than 12.1.4 must be uninstalled before you upgrade to version 14.
 You do not need to uninstall later versions first.
 See Supported upgrade paths to Symantec Endpoint Protection.

 Auto-Upgrade is supported as of 14, but cannot be used to upgrade from 12.1.
 You must export a client package for the new version then install or deploy as you would a new installation; it is not possible to use the Upgrade Groups with Package wizard (auto-upgrade) to migrate Macintosh clients up to a later client version.
 However, you can usually install the new version directly over the old without uninstalling first; see the previous question.

 As of version 14, you can uninstall through the menu bar once the SEP client UI is open.
 See Uninstalling the Symantec Endpoint Protection client for Mac for more information.